 The graph below shows the membership counts of the System for the last ten valuations.
 The numbers which appear above each bar represent the ratio of the number of inactive members to active members at each valuation date and provide a measure of the maturity of the System.
 We refer to this ratio as the support ratio.
-The support ratio increased at the beginning of the period but has remained relatively level since then.
+The support ratio has remained relatively level during this period.
 As more of the liability moves from actives to inactives, the System will experience more volatility in contribution rates when actuarial gains and losses are recognized.